vijay-ss/COVID-19-Dashboard/README.md

 ### Canada

-Being Canadian, I wanted to explore the outbreak and how it differs acorss each province in the country.
+Being Canadian, I wanted to explore the outbreak and how it differs across each province in the country.
 The day-over-day view helps depict how the virus has spread over time.

 ![](images/canada.png)